michsgithub/NYT_React_Search_App/README.md

 1. Install dependencies
 2. In your CLI, enter **mongod**
 3. In a new CLI window, go to root of directory and enter **node server.js**
-4. In a third CLI window, go to root and enter **npm run start**.
+4. In a third CLI window, go to root and enter **yarn start**.
 This will start the webpack dev server.

 Your browser should automatically open a new tab containing the app.

 ### Dependencies

-You will need to npm install the following node modules:
+You will need to yarn install the following node modules:

 1. express
 2. mongoose